insaneinthemembrane/Insanecoin-v2/README.md

 # Destroying a Trumpinsane Bounty Pot #

-<p>The Bounty Pot which was sent by me to<a href="http://109.169.57.125:3001/address/THNHFC6SxHw6ngjcmBNxCy4an2P7D4hXEj" target="_blank">THNHFC6SxHw6ngjcmBNxCy4an2P7D4hXEj</a> serves no purpose now and it is not one personś property.
-It should also be destroyed for security reasons or the risk of it being used to claim free insane.
+<p>The Bounty Pot which was sent by me to <a href="http://109.169.57.125:3001/address/THNHFC6SxHw6ngjcmBNxCy4an2P7D4hXEj" target="_blank">THNHFC6SxHw6ngjcmBNxCy4an2P7D4hXEj</a> serves no purpose now, and it is not one persons property.
+It should also be destroyed for security reasons, or the risk of it being used to claim free insane.
 Again it should be sent here:</p>

 <p><a href="http://109.169.57.125:3001/address/TBurntrumpinsaneCoinSwapDeadZMtQWg" target="_blank">TBurntrumpinsaneCoinSwapDeadZMtQWg</a></p>